rfshelley/Documentation/tools-and-ide/editor-and-simulator.rst

 When you run your application in the IDE, it is always running in the simulation framework.
 The IDE simulator does two very important things to support simulation:

--  It acts as a “Virtual Hub” that has virtual devices connected to it
+-  It acts as a “Virtual Hub” that has virtual devices connected to it.
 -  It acts as if it was the SmartThings Mobile application to receive and process status updates and support direct user actions on devices through a simulated mobile app control.